 Cancellations and Changes

-- A $5.25 fee will be charged to change or cancel a reservation.
+- A $5.25 fee will be charged to change a reservation, in addition to forfeiting the non-refundable reservation fee paid at the time of the reservation.

-- Cancellations at least two days prior to arrival will result in a refund of all camping fees less the cancellation fee (which is charged per site) and the nonrefundable reservation fee.
+- Cancellations made at least two days prior to arrival at two-day window campgrounds or at least one day prior to arrival at one-day window campgrounds will result in a refund of all camping fees less the cancellation fee (which is charged per site) and the nonrefundable reservation fee.

-- Cancellations less than two days prior to arrival will result in a forfeiture of up to two camping days plus the cancellation fee (which is charged per site) and the nonrefundable reservation fee.
+- Cancellationsmade less than two days prior to arrival at two-day window campgrounds or less than one day prior to arrival at one-day window campgrounds will result in a forfeiture of up to two camping days plus the cancellation fee (which is charged per site) and the nonrefundable reservation fee.

 - For a required two-night minimum stay, a cancellation of only one of the two nights is not permitted.